If we are alone, why? If we are not alone, where is everyone?

 I recommend the series ‘The Planets‘ although I have only see the version hosted by Professor Brian Cox, but assume the US version hosted by Zachary Quinto contains the same material.
 All relevant information about the four rocky planets of our solar system are provided in the first episode of this series.

-Ok, it is not a planet, but the sun containing over 99.8% of the mass of the entire solar system, the sun has a huge impact on the planets.
+The sun, contains over 99.8% of the mass of the entire solar system, and has a huge impact on the planets.
 The faint young sun would have been providing all the planets with only 70% of the energy they currently receive, back at the time life started on Earth.
 The entire time the heat from the sun has gradually been increasing and will continue to increase until around 6 billion years from now, when the sun will ‘explode’ and then ‘die’.

 The messenger probe provided significant information about the planet Mercury, that allows the following two conclusions: